CivIcenia/CivIcenia.github.io/content/gov/constitution.md

 - The Grand Council of Icenia may revoke the governorship of a governor if they undermine Icenia in any way.
 - States may be dissolved if there remains no populus, if they become an issue for Icenia, or request it.

-# IX: National Holidays and Remembrances
+# IX.
+National Holidays and Remembrances

 ## IX.A National Holidays
 The following days shall be considered national holidays of importance within the Republic of Icenia.